April to August

 The Common Meadow Violet has a relatively unique characteristic: after its showy flowers have bloomed, the plant produces a second set of blossoms.
 These small, closed flowers look like small buds and produce most of the Violet’s seeds.

-The New Jersey state flower is not only attractive; it’s also an edible conversation piece.
+The New Jersey state flower is not only attractive; it can also be eaten.
 Cooks and bakers use the Violet’s petals to adorn cakes and as ingredients in jellies and candies.
 Others sprinkle the Violet’s flowers into salads as a natural source of vitamins A and C. In fact, by some claims, the New Jersey state flower contains more Vitamin C than oranges do!

 Full Sun/Partial Shade